gagoar/use-herald-action/README.md

 ## Additional setup

 Are you looking to use `use-herald-action` in a **private organization's repository**?
-If so, you wil need to do some [additional setup here](https://gagoar.github.io/use-herald-action) prior to using the action in your workflow.
+If so, you will need to do some [additional setup here](https://gagoar.github.io/use-herald-action/organization-app-flow/) prior to using the action in your workflow.

 ### Context